Detecting, evidencing and reporting Academic Misconduct allegations

 Unpacking and interpreting Authorship reports; Presenting evidence in an ACV, ACO meeting or ACP

-Occasions for this event
+People attending this event